 About Green Monster Duathlon

-This duathlon IS NOT A RACE.
+This duathlon IS A RACE.
 It’s a test of your mettle.
-Do you have the intestinal fortitude to complete 24 miles over three legs of running and cycling, while gaining nearly 5000 feet of elevation and battling the average early-March weather of Kitsap County?
+Do you have the intestinal fortitude to complete 25 miles over three legs of running and cycling, while gaining nearly 5000 feet of elevation and battling the average early-March weather of Kitsap County?
 We think you do!

 Registration is available for participants in one of three categories: SOLO, 2-PERSON TEAM, or 3-PERSON TEAM.
-Registration for the inaugural event will be capped at 60 participants!
+Registration for the event will be capped at 50 team/solo competitors!

 Leg 3 (RUN) - The Fire Swamp